kumarRaj/expression-evaluator/README.md

     Thats all now you can run and test by typing calculate and expression in quotes.

+###Version 0.2 Ready

+    Gives new feature of following opoerators.
+         - , * , / , ^
+    You can subtract, multiply,divide,and find power for 2 operators. e.g.calculate "6 - -2"
+            calculate "6 * -2"
+            calculate "6 / -2"
+            calculate "6 ^ 2"
+    Bugs :
+    Power for negative numbers is not possible.

 ###Version 0.1 Ready

     It takes simple input of 2 numbers and addition operator.